Azure/CARML-Learn/docs/wiki/Lab 1 - Use CARML to deploy infrastructure.md

 1. Now, you will add the references to the individual CARML modules you will deploy.
 Let's start with the resource group.
 Underneath the parameters, add the following block

-    ```bicep
+    ```Bicep
     // =========== //
     // Deployments //
     // =========== //

-    module rg '../arm/Microsoft.Resources/resourceGroups/deploy.bicep' =
+    module rg '../arm/Microsoft.Resources/resourceGroups/deploy.Bicep' =
     ```

    Fundamentally, the above snippet references the local path to the ResourceGroup CARML module.
 Thanks to Bicep's ability to resolve the reference, it should open a pop-up and ask you whether you want to auto-insert the `required parameters` (if it does not come up automatically, try to remove & add the `=`, or press `Ctrl + Space`).
 Press `Enter` to confirm.
-These parameters are the ones the bicep module does not have default values for.
+These parameters are the ones the Bicep module does not have default values for.

     <img src="./media/Lab1%20-%20First%20Solution/requiredProperties.png" alt="Required properties" height="120">

     Once confirmed, it will generate the following skeleton:

-    ```bicep
+    ```Bicep
-    module rg '../arm/Microsoft.Resources/resourceGroups/deploy.bicep' = {
+    module rg '../arm/Microsoft.Resources/resourceGroups/deploy.Bicep' = {
      name:
         params: {
             name: